SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 9. USAA
 10. HSBC

-In addition to the top 10, other banks include TD Canada, Halifax, Santander, PNC, CIBC, Huntington, Fifth Third Bank, RBC Royal Bank, Regions Bank, KeyBank, BECU, Alaska USA, Square, Cashapp, TurboTax, QuickBooks, and Capital One.
+In addition to the top 10, other banks include TD Canada, Halifax, Santander, PNC, CIBC, Huntington, Fifth Third Bank, RBC Royal Bank, Regions Bank, KeyBank, BECU, Alaska USA, Square, Cash App, TurboTax, QuickBooks, and Capital One.

 Moreover, crypto currencies were a popular target, with Coinbase being the leading brand targeted in that space.
 Brands like Credit Karma, Equifax, and TransUnion also had kits discovered this year, proving that criminals target the financial sector across a wide spectrum of brands and services.
 There’s absolutely nothing they won’t try and get their hands on.

+<a class="top" href="#toc"> -[ Return &#x2B0F; ]- </a>

+---
-## Pandemic Phishing
+# Pandemic Phishing <a name="cov19"></a>

 In early 2021, I came across several phishing kits targeting pandemic unemployment assistance (PUA) programs.
 These are programs designed to assist those who needed help during the COVID-19 lockdowns, and were essential services for millions of Americans.